Richard Jackson (bishop): Episcopal ministry

 Jackson was consecrated as a bishop on 14 May 2014 at Westminster Abbey by Justin Welby, Archbishop of Canterbury.
 From then, he served as Bishop of Lewes, a suffragan bishop in the Diocese of Chichester.
 It was announced on 3 September 2019 that Jackson was to become the next Bishop of Hereford; he was elected to that See on 6 December 2019 and his election confirmed 7 January 2020.
+As Bishop of Hereford, he took part in the 2023 Coronation as one of the two Bishops Assistant to Queen Camilla.

+On 15 November 2023, Jackson was appointed Clerk of the Closet, head of the College of Chaplains of the Ecclesiastical Household of the Sovereign.

 Views

 Jackson is evangelical and charismatic in churchmanship.

 In January 2023, Jackson stated that he commended the proposed introduction of blessings for same-sex couples by the Church of England, and extended an apology to people who identify as LGBTQI+ for hurtful experiences in the church; "I know I bear some responsibility in this, and I am sorry for the hurt this has caused.".
+He later stated: "I did vote for the original motion [...] because I have no doubt about the many goods that we all see in committed, exclusive same-sex relationships and consider it right that these are affirmed."
 However, he also signed an open letter in response to the proposal which stated: